-England's biggest, free heritage festival takes place every September and Winchester's participation has developed over recent years, making the city one of the most significant destinations for Heritage Open Day events.
-The event showcases the very best of Winchester, bringing in tourists and provides free, cultural activities for local residents.
+England's largest, free heritage festival takes place each September and Winchester's participation has developed over recent years, making the city one of the most significant destinations for Heritage Open Days events.
+The event showcases the very best of Winchester, bringing in tourists and providing free, cultural activities for local residents.

 In recent years the school has put on a diverse programme to inspire, educate and entertain visitors and the public response has been tremendous.
 Past events include: